Innovative and digital approaches in health and welfare (DHV310)

 The PhD candidate will:

-• have advanced knowledge about relevant theoretical approaches at the individual and service level to managing long-term illness
+- have advanced knowledge about relevant innovative and digital approaches at the individual and service level in a life-long perspective

-• have innovative knowledge about strategies for health promotion and integrated care for managing long-term illness
+- have advanced knowledge about strategies for health promotion and integrated care from a life-long perspective.

-• have knowledge of the application of innovative theoretical, technological developments and social innovation
+- have advanced knowledge of the application of innovative, theoretical and technological developments in health and health promotion.

 Skills